 Head to Rosecliff Mansion on Bellevue Avenue for a peek into life in the Gilded Age.
 Completed in 1902, Rosecliff was modeled after Grand Trianon, the garden retreat of French kings at Versailles, at an estimated cost of $2.5 million.
 The interior and exterior have appeared in multiple films including the 1974 version of The Great Gatsby along with High Society, True Lies, and Amistad.

-Afterwards, head down historic Bellevue Avenue and turn onto Ruggles Avenue to find yourself at The Breakers, a 70-room (yes, 70) Italian Renaissance-style palazzo and the largest of the Newport Mansions.
-The former summer "cottage" of the the affluent Vanderbilt family, The Breakers started out as a wooden house purchased by Commodore Cornelius Vanderbilt's grandson, Cornelius Vanderbilt II, who at the time established his wealth through the New York railroad system.
+Afterward, head down historic Bellevue Avenue and turn onto Ruggles Avenue to find yourself at The Breakers, a 70-room (yes, 70) Italian Renaissance-style palazzo and the largest of the Newport Mansions.
+The former summer "cottage" of the affluent Vanderbilt family, The Breakers started out as a wooden house purchased by Commodore Cornelius Vanderbilt's grandson, Cornelius Vanderbilt II, who at the time established his wealth through the New York railroad system.
 In 1893, Vanderbilt commissioned Richard Morris Hunt to design a villa to replace the original wooden house that was destroyed by a fire during the previous year.
 When it was completed, it was the largest and most opulent house in Newport.

 Opened in the 1920s, The Black Pearl on the docks at Bannister's Wharf is one of the oldest restaurants in town and often considered a Newport institution.
 Formerly used as a sail loft and machine shop when it first opened doors, this historic building maintains its dark interior and creaking floorboards to instantly conjure a notion of days gone by.

-Savor pub-style food like sandwiches, chowder and chili alongside a variety of seafood options in the tavern, or dine in the Commodore Room with a dimly lit ambiance alongside menu offerings like swordfish steak, almond crusted salmon, rack of lamb and more.
+Savor pub-style food like sandwiches, chowder, and chili alongside a variety of seafood options in the tavern, or dine in the Commodore Room with a dimly lit ambiance alongside menu offerings like swordfish steak, almond crusted salmon, rack of lamb and more.

-Pro tip: Don't skip the clam chowder, it's kind of world famous.
+Pro tip: Don't skip the clam chowder, it's kind of world-famous.